wclr/ts-node-dev/README.md

 ## Versioning

-Currently versioning is not stable and the package is still treated as pre-release.
-You might expect some options API changes, if you want to avoid unexpected problems it is recommended to fixate the installed version.
+Currently versioning is not stable and it is still treated as pre-release.
+You might expect some options API changes.
+If you want to avoid unexpected problems it is recommended to fixate the installed version and update only in case of issues, you may consult [CHANGELOG](CHANGELOG.md) for updates.

 ## License